loki4j/loki-logback-appender/docs/docus/docs/index.md

 Same patterns are used in Logback's standard `ConsoleAppender` or `FileAppender`, so you are probably familiar with the syntax.

-- **Support for JSON and Protobuf Loki API flavours.**
+- **Support for JSON and Protobuf Loki API flavors.**
-With Loki4j you can try out either JSON or Protobuf API for sending log records to Loki.
+With Loki4j, you can try out either JSON or Protobuf API to send log records to Loki.
 [Learn more...](docs/protobuf)

 - **Compatibility with Grafana Cloud.**
-Loki4j supports HTTP basic authentication, so you can use it for hosted Loki services (e.g. Grafana Cloud) as well as for on-premise Loki instances.
+Loki4j supports HTTP basic authentication, so you can use it for hosted Loki services (e.g., Grafana Cloud) as well as for on-premise Loki instances.
 See the [example](docs/grafanacloud)...

 - **No JSON library bundled.**
-Instead of bundling with any JSON library (e.g. Jackson), Loki4j comes with a small part of JSON rendering functionality borrowed from [DSL-JSON](https://github.com/ngs-doo/dsl-json/).
+Instead of bundling with any JSON library (e.g., Jackson), Loki4j comes with a small part of JSON rendering functionality borrowed from [DSL-JSON](https://github.com/ngs-doo/dsl-json/).

 - **Zero-dependency.**
-Loki4j does not bring any new transitive dependencies to your project, assuming that you already use `logback-classic` for logging.
+Loki4j does not bring any new transitive dependencies to your project, assuming you already use `logback-classic` for logging.
 See the [example](docs/configuration#minimalistic-zero-dependency-configuration)...

 - **Logging performance metrics.**
-You can monitor Loki4j's performance (e.g. encode/send duration, number of batches sent, etc.) by enabling instrumentation powered by [Micrometer](https://micrometer.io/).
+You can monitor Loki4j's performance (e.g., encode/send duration, number of batches sent, etc.) by enabling instrumentation powered by [Micrometer](https://micrometer.io/).
 [Learn more...](docs/performance)

 ### Project Status

-At the moment all the main logging features are implemented and stabilized.
+At the moment all the main logging features have been implemented and stabilized.

 Further development will be concentrated on bug fixes (if any), keeping up with new versions of Loki, and improving the codebase so it's easier to maintain.